-We call an elliptic curve $E$ over a function field $K$ \textbf{isotrivial} if $j(E) \in \overline{k}$, and we call $E$ \textbf{non-isotrivial} otherwise.
-An elliptic curve with CM over a number field must have integral $j$-invariant, and the above lemma should be read as an analogue over functions fields: if $E/K$ is non-isotrivial (has non-constant $j$-invariant), then it does not have extra endomorphisms.
+We call an elliptic curve $E/K$ \textbf{isotrivial} if $j(E) \in \overline{k}$, and \textbf{non-isotrivial} otherwise.
+Recalling that an elliptic curve with CM over a number field must have integral $j$-invariant, the above lemma should be interpreted as an analogue over function fields: if $E/K$ is non-isotrivial (i.e., it has non-constant $j$-invariant), then it does not have extra endomorphisms.